Lessons Learned from a University Community Partnership Let’s Chat Book Author Panel Discussion Explores the Importance of Dialogue

 Padres Unidos is a grassroots nonprofit organization devoted to parent education and school readiness.
 With a holistic family-based approach, Padres Unidos serves more than 4,500 low-income Latino students and their families in Orange County each year.

 Chapman University’s partnership with Padres Unidos, which Let’s Chat celebrates and models, began in 2010.
-As part of Chapman’s extended education program, the Attallah College of Educational Studies and Padres Unidos developed the curriculum for a two-year Community Worker Paraprofessional Certificate program.
-In June 2018, the fourth cohort graduated from the Chapman and Padres Unidos training program.
+As part of Chapman’s extended education program, the Attallah College of Educational Studies and Padres Unidos developed the curriculum for a two-year Community Worker Award program.
+In June 2018, the fourth cohort completed the Chapman and Padres Unidos training program.

 Establishing a Dialogue